Somewhere between camping and glamping is the exciting world of cabin camping, and Vermont State Parks has lots of options!

 Other destinations for waterfront cabin camping include Woodford State Park, where the cabins sit on a low ridge with a trail down to the water, Lake Carmi State Park, where there are two dog-friendly waterfront cabins, and Button Bay State Park, where the cabins provide sweeping views over Lake Champlain.

 In more of a mountain mood?
-Rent one of the Mount Ascutney cabins, which are located halfway up the mountain on the Mt.
-Ascutney Parkway.
+Rent one of the Mount Ascutney cabins, which are located halfway up the mountain on the Mount Ascutney Parkway, one of the few Vermont summits that you can drive up.

-Read Next: Vermont’s Mighty Monadnock: Mt.
-Ascutney State Park
+Read Next: Vermont’s Mighty Monadnock: Mount Ascutney State Park

 If you love the outdoors but are on the fence about camping, give cabin camping in Vermont a try!